-In addition to the SMU Police Department, the University Park Police Department has concurrent jurisdiction on the campus and, if needed, assists the SMU PD.
-The University Park Fire Department, which is within a few blocks of the SMU campus, provides fire fighting and emergency paramedic services to the campus.
-Through interagency agreements, the Highland Park Police Department and the Dallas Police Department also will provide assistance if the SMU Police Department requests it.
+In addition to the SMU Police Department (SMU PD), the University Park Police Department (UPPD) has an excellent working relationship with SMU PD and has concurrent jurisdiction on the campus.
+University Park police officers regularly patrol the campus and augment SMU PD during emergencies.
+The University Park Fire Department (UPFD) is within six blocks of the SMU campus and provides fire fighting and emergency paramedic services to the campus.
+Through interagency agreements, the City of University Park, the Highland Park DPS, the Dallas Police Department and the Dallas County Sheriff's Department will also provide assistance if requested by the SMU Police Department.